pustooc/proj-etl-scrumptious-squad/README.md

 # scrumptious-squad-de-jan-23-proj

-This project performs Extract-Transform-Load on a transactional database to extract, remodel and store its data into a different analytical database.
+This project is a custom ETL pipeline.
+Data starts in an Amazon RDS postgres database, and is extracted to Parquet files stored in S3, transformed, and loaded into a postgres OLAP data warehouse.
+Data is therefore prepared for further work by Data Analysts.

 <br />